utkarsh2102/containerd-1.6/docs/hosts.md

 # Registry Configuration - Introduction

+New and additional registry hosts config support has been implemented in containerd v1.5 for the `ctr` client (the containerd tool for admins/developers), containerd image service clients, and CRI clients such as `kubectl` and `crictl`.

-Configuring registries will be done by specifying (optionally) a `hosts.toml` file for each desired registry host in a configuration directory. **Note**: Updates under this directory do not require restarting the containerd daemon.
+Configuring registries, for these clients, will be done by specifying (optionally) a `hosts.toml` file for each desired registry host in a configuration directory. **Note**: Updates under this directory do not require restarting the containerd daemon.

+## Registry API Support

+All configured registry hosts are expected to comply with the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).
+Registries which are non-compliant or implement non-standard behavior are not guaranteed to be supported and may break unexpectedly between releases.

+Currently supported OCI Distribution version: **[v1.0.0](https://github.com/opencontainers/distribution-spec/tree/v1.0.0)**

 ## Specifying the Configuration Directory

 ### Using Host Namespace Configs with CTR

-When pulling via `ctr` use the `--hosts-dir` option:
+When pulling a container image via `ctr` using the `--hosts-dir` option tells `ctr` to find and use the host configuration files located in the specified path:
 ```
-ctr images pull --hosts-dir "/etc/containerd/certs.d"
+ctr images pull --hosts-dir "/etc/containerd/certs.d" myregistry.io:5000/image_name:tag
 ```

 ### CRI